trynoice/android-app/README.md

 - Include tests when adding new features.
 - When fixing bugs, start with adding a test that highlights how the current behavior is broken.
 This is not mandatory since it is not always possible/approachable.

+### Releases

+Noice uses [Travis CI](https://travis-ci.org) for automatically building and pushing releases to Google Play store.
+All releases happen in two stages.

+- First, a candidate release is pushed to beta track on Google Play Store.
+Git tags for these are marked with format `0.0.0-rc`.
+- After ample time, release candidates are released to public track on Google Play Store.
+Git tags for these are marked with format `0.0.0`.
+- F-Droid releases are automatically picked by its builder based on the latest tag.
+See [metadata](https://gitlab.com/fdroid/fdroiddata/-/blob/master/metadata/com.github.ashutoshgngwr.noice.yml) for more information.

 ## Privacy Policy

 Noice does not collect any kind of data from users.
 Heck, it doesn't even connect to the Internet.